The obedience training methods used by the Club are the up to date, motivational methods in which correct behaviours will be rewarded.

 What do I need for class?

 - Your dog must wear a flat collar with identification.
-Should you have difficulty controlling your dog on a flat collar your Instructor will advise you on a suitable soft check training collar, head halter or training harness, which may be purchased from the club shop.
+Should you have difficulty controlling your dog on a flat collar your Instructor will advise you on a suitable soft check training collar or training harness, which may be purchased from the club shop.
 The use of check chains is actively discouraged by this club.

 - A fabric lead approx. 750mm – 1.2m long.
 (NO extenda leads please).